null

 Furniture, decor and ornamentation in the Transition style

 The short "Transition" period was initially characterized by a straightening of the rocaille curves, although they did not disappear completely.
 A return to the straight lines and symmetry inspired by Antiquity was gradually achieved, before triumphing definitively under Louis XVI.
 Furniture followed this evolution, bringing flat surfaces and right angles back into fashion.
-Parallel and perpendicular lines increasingly became the norm in decoration.
+Parallel and perpendicular lines became more and more the norm in decoration.
 Curved chests of drawers give way to straight fronts, but retain cambered legs with more or less pronounced curves.
 The frame is composed of two large drawers without rails and a small drawer in the waistband.
 The rigidity of the lines is softened by cut surfaces, curves and protrusions.

 On furniture, the "greek" style is manifested by the ornaments recently found on monuments, mosaics and antique decorations: rosettes, palmettes, garlands, interlacing, pearls, piasters, rais-de-coeur or ribbons with right angles.
 At the same time, marquetry with geometrical decorations developed with cubes, checkerboards, rhombuses and backgrounds with a grid of florets known as "à la reine" marquetry.
 These geometrical designs are repeated to emphasise the structure of the furniture.